Andy Connolly - UKCP accredited counsellor and psychotherapist

 - Foundation certificate in integrative psychotherapy and counselling (2006)

-I have worked as a psychotherapist, counsellor and helpline worker at several charities over the last 12 years, including Macmillan Cancer Support, Terrence Higgins Trust, PACE Health and SurvivorsUK.
+I have worked as a psychotherapist, counsellor and helpline worker at several charities over the last 15 years, including Macmillan Cancer Support, Terrence Higgins Trust, PACE Health and SurvivorsUK..
+I have also worked as a counsellor in Higher Education.
 I am trained in clinical supervision (Metanoia Institute) and have extensive experience of managing counselling and helpline services, and providing counselling in innovative ways, such as by SMS and online.

 Registered / Accredited